AlexanderBrandborg/calculator/README.md

 * Support for changing individual elements in the expression.
 Should be relativly simple, as the expressions are already build from individual elements in a list, so the user just needs to give the index of the section the want to change.

 ## Architecture
-The application itself is currently deployed in firebase.
+The application itself is currently deployed in firebase at: https://helloworld-676480202164.europe-north1.run.app.
 The architecture for the whole setup is showcased in the following:

 ![Uden titel](https://github.com/user-attachments/assets/06702f09-3e5c-4d73-bf1a-535de0f8d44f)